whtvrkaa/nuxt-micro/content/index.md

 ---
-title: Great coffee with a conscience
+title: We are Innovate
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: We are Innovate
+subheading: “We use our passion for innovation, to create new and disruptive retail focussed experiences and products, for Tesco customers and colleagues globally.”
+subheading2: .
 mainpitch:
-  title: Why Kaldi
+  title: Objectives
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
   description: >-
+    Boots and TCS enjoy an extensive partnership spanning a range of activities from IT services and run-ops to innovation, growth and transformation initiatives.
+This agreement sets

+    out the objectives and terms of TCS’ sponsorship of a new innovation space within Boots’ D90 building at its Nottingham support office.
+  description2: >-
+    The sponsorships reflects the depth of the two companies’ partnership and the value that this brings to both organisations.
+The space is also intended to act as a physical catalyst

+    for innovation and new agile ways of working, enabling new types of interaction, embracing hybrid working models and dissolving cross-functional silos.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png